What STD Causes Itching?

 If you’re experiencing an itchy public area due to a sexually transmitted disease (STD), it’s important to seek treatment promptly.
 Various options are available depending on the type of infection, and understanding these treatments can help you manage your symptoms effectively.
 Here’s a breakdown of common treatments:

 1. Antibiotics: For bacterial STDs like chlamydia and gonorrhea, antibiotics are often the first line of defense.
-Common prescriptions include doxycycline or azithromycin for chlamydia and a combination of ceftriaxone and azithromycin for gonorrhea.
+Common medicatios include doxycycline or azithromycin for chlamydia and a combination of ceftriaxone and azithromycin for gonorrhea.
 Completing the full course is key to ensure the infection is fully eradicated.
 Please note: contact your AllCare physician to understand what STD medications are best for you and your symptoms.

 2. Antiviral Medications: Viral infection STDs, such as genital herpes, require antiviral medications.
 While these drugs can’t cure the infection, they help reduce symptoms and frequency of outbreaks.